kristapsdz/rpki-client/README.md

 It will support [LibreSSL](https://www.libressl.org/) once the library gains CMS parsing.

-It has been tested on OpenBSD, FreeBSD, Linux (glibc and musl), Solaris, and IllumOS.
-NetBSD and Mac OS X require some portability work.
+It has been tested on OpenBSD, FreeBSD, Linux (glibc and musl), and IllumOS.
+Solaris, NetBSD, and Mac OS X require some portability work.

 See the [TODO](TODO.md) file for open questions regarding RPKI operation in general.